 Hiking Glencoaghan the views are stunning, unless the weather is very bad.
 All the summits of Glencoaghan Horseshoe loop are: Derryclare, Bencorr, Bencollaghduff, Benbreen, Bengover, Benlettery (last – the private one).

 - water (enough for 12 hours) and snacks (nuts, protein bars), sandwich

 - windproof and rainproof jacket, warm clothing

 - hiking poles – you could but not essential

-If you’ve any questions drop me a message anytime! 😉 In the meantime, take a look at Lughanquilla hike, which could be a great training beforehand.
+Have any questions, email me anytime! 🙂 In the meantime, take a look at Lughanquilla hike, which could be a great training before hiking Glencoaghan Horseshoe Loop.

 Looking for exceptional adventures - Check most scenic hikes in Ireland!